andreasbm/focus-trap/README.md

 ## What is this?

-A lightweight Web Component that can trap focus.
-Great for making accessible components such as dropdowns or dialogs.
+A lightweight web component to trap focus within a DOM node.
+A focus trap ensures that `tab` and `shift + tab` keys will cycle through the focus trap's tabbable elements but will not leave the focus trap.
+This is great for making accessible components such as dropdowns or dialogs.
 Check out the demo at [https://appnest-demo.firebaseapp.com/focus-trap/](https://appnest-demo.firebaseapp.com/focus-trap/).

 **Features**

 * Does one things very very well - it traps the focus!
 * Pierces through the shadow roots when looking for focusable elements.
 * Works right out of the box (just add it to your markup)
 * Created using only vanilla js - no dependencies and framework agnostic!